midnightntwrk/midnight-architecture/proposals/0007-abcird-contract-interfaces.md

-# Proposal 0007: Interfaces in Abcird
+# Proposal 0007: Contract Interfaces in Abcird

-This proposal suggests a means of specifying:
+This proposal suggests a means of specifying callable interface for external contracts in Abcird.

-* The private oracle interface in Abcird
-* Callable for external contracts in Abcird
-* How these may be used
-* How these should look in Abcird target languages.

 # Problem Statement

+The
-While TypeScript defines our private oracle interfaces, these must be exposed in to Abcird as external function declarations.
-Furthermore, the [`claim_contract_call` public oracle query](./0004-micro-adt-language.md#proposed-changes) should not be used directly, but should instead be generated from another contract's public facing
+[`claim_contract_call` public oracle
+query](./0004-micro-adt-language.md#proposed-changes) should not be used directly, but should instead be generated from another contract's public facing